Our knowledge of orthopaedics. Your best health.

 Physical Examination

-Your doctor will talk with you about your medical history and general health and ask about your symptoms.
+Your doctor will talk to you about your medical history and general health and ask about your symptoms.
 They will examine your entire shoulder and scapula, looking for injury, weakness, or tightness.
 In most cases, the physical exam will include the following:

-Visual observation.
-Your doctor will look at your affected scapula from behind, comparing it to the non-involved side.
-To see if scapular dyskinesis is present, your doctor may ask you to move your arms up and down 3 to 5 times, sometimes with light weights in your hands.
+To see if you have scapular dyskinesis, your doctor may ask you to move your arms up and down a few times, sometimes with light weights in your hands, or to put both hands on a wall and push away from it.
 This will usually reveal any weakness in the muscles and display the abnormal motion patterns.

 Manual muscle testing.
 Your doctor will perform strength testing of your shoulder and scapular muscles to determine if muscle weakness is contributing to the abnormal scapular motion.